 Research » Research Overview

-2011 was a year in which landmark advances in melanoma research and treatment were made.
-Two new drugs for the treatment of metastatic melanoma were approved.
-These breakthroughs underscore remarkable progress that has been unfolding in the six years since the founding of the Melanoma Research Alliance (MRA), whose mission is to find and fund the most promising research worldwide toward a day when no one suffers or dies from melanoma.
+2013 was a year in which landmark advances in melanoma research and treatment were made.
+Two new therapies for the treatment of metastatic melanoma were approved, bringing four new therapies to patients since 2011.
+These breakthroughs underscore remarkable progress that has been unfolding in the past seven years since MRA's founding.
 Yet, these therapies will not be the cure for most patients.
-With more than $48 million awarded to 116 programs worldwide, MRA has catalyzed strategic, collaborative, and accountable research efforts, moving from what has been called "the year of melanoma" to "the year of the melanoma cure" as quickly as possible.
+With more than $60 million awarded to 144 programs worldwide, MRA has catalyzed strategic, collaborative, and accountable research efforts, moving the field toward effective treatment options for all melanoma patients as quickly as possible.

 MRA supports both individual investigator and collaborative team projects focused on translational, innovative research that will impact the prevention, diagnosis, staging, and treatment of melanoma in the near and intermediate future.
 In just a few years, tangible outcomes and promising early research results are advancing the understanding of melanoma etiology and progression and developing new therapies for patients with advanced disease.